FREE SHIPPING on orders of $85 or more

 Spelling in the medieval era was a highly imprecise process.
 Translation, particularly from Gaelic to English, was little better.
 For these reasons, early Scottish names are rife with spelling variations.
 In various documents Cromy has been spelled Crombie, Cromby, Crommie, Crommy, Cromy, Cromie, Crumbie, Crummie, Crumby, Croombie, Croommie and many more.

 This web page shows only a small excerpt of our Cromy research.
-Another 175 words (12 lines of text) covering the years 1450, 1516, 1600, 1797 and are included under the topic Early Cromy History in all our PDF Extended History products.
+Another 175 words (12 lines of text) covering the years 1450, 1516, 1600, 1797 and are included under the topic Early Cromy History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Cromy Notables in all our PDF Extended History products.
+More information is included under the topic Early Cromy Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Cromy family moved to Ireland, but this topic is not covered in this excerpt.
-Another 169 words (12 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 169 words (12 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Ancestors of many of the Dalriadan families who crossed the Atlantic still live along the east coast of the United States and Canada.
 Some Scottish settlers arrived in Canada during the American War of Independence as United Empire Loyalists, while others stayed south to fight for a new nation.
 The descendants of Scottish settlers in both countries began to rediscover their heritage in the 19th and 20th centuries through Clan societies and highland games.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Cromy or a variant listed above: